sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/executors/index.md

 No, all executors are equal in the eyes of Sourcegraph.
 We suggest making all executors equal, or using [Kubernetes resource limits](kubernetes.md) to place whatever limits are required for relatively even job distribution.

-#### What happens if execution fails?
+#### What happens if the execution of a step fails?

-You can check the status of your pending
+If the execution of a step on a given repository fails, that repository will be skipped, and execution on the other repositories will continue.
+Standard error and output will be available to the user for debugging purposes.